Dyalog/link/docs/Discussion/TechDetails.md

 ### The Source of Link itself

 Link consists of a set of API functions which are loaded into the namespace `⎕SE.Link`, when APL starts, from **$DYALOG/StartupSession/Link**.
 The user command file **$DYALOG/SALT/SPICE/Link.dyalog** provides access to the interactive user command covers that exist for most of the API functions.
-Link 4.0 is pre-installed withDyalog version 19.0 or later.
+Link 4.0 is pre-installed with Dyalog version 19.0 or later.
 To use version 4.0 with Dyalog 18.2, see the [installation instructions](../Usage/Installation.md).

 ### The Crawler